Presenter: Jennifer L. Schultz, MA, CCC-SLP

-With respect to vocabulary skills, it is necessary that speech-language therapy services focus on academically relevant vocabulary targets and skills to ensure that the services provided directly affect the student's ability to successfully comprehend teacher instruction and academic texts and to effectively communicate knowledge of academic content in the regular education curriculum.
+With respect to vocabulary skills, it is necessary that speech-language therapy services focus on academically relevant vocabulary targets to ensure services provided directly affect the student's ability to effectively communicate knowledge of academic content in the regular education curriculum.

 This online course will provide participants with a rationale for addressing vocabulary skills through children's picture books.
 Research on vocabulary development, the effects of early vocabulary deficits on later academic success, and the components of effective vocabulary training will be reviewed.
 Reasons for incorporating children's literature into treatment activities rather than relying on drill-based activities will be provided.